silenceliang/ptt-crawler-scrapyRedis/README.md

 ## Pipeline
 ### DuplicatesPipeline
-> In case of dumplicates in database, we filter the data here.
+> In case of duplicates in database, we filter the data here.
 ```python
 def process_item(self, item, spider):